Before Surgery

 - Leave all valuables, such as money and jewelry, at home.

-- Remove all nail polish and body jewelry, such as piercings.
+- Remove all jewelry and piercings.

 - Gather these items and bring them with you: